chrisns/childrens-clock/README.md

 The code is open source! so feel free to extend this, do fun things, add temp sensors, air quality, buzzers, speakers, motors, the possibilities are endless, **PLEASE SHARE** what you do, take photos, share the code, make a pull request, or just raise an 'issue' with your pics and I'll point at them.

 THANKS!

+#### Other

+If you flash the device and it fails to connect to your wifi for whatever reason, it'll run its own access point that you can connect to.
+It also provides a bluetooth provisioner that you can use.
+Just go to https://www.improv-wifi.com/

 ---